Bazixv13/random-things/README.md

 # random-things
-i do here reandom things fro fun
+i do here reandom things for fun.
+(this repository isn't very current because I update it on the end of the day)